 Pick a side and stick to it.

 Loyalty holds relationships together.
-It is a commitment to be devoted to a loved one at all costs.
-Loyalty compels one to make a choice that supports the well-being of another.
+It is a commitment to be devoted to a loved one, at all costs.
+Loyalty compels one to make choices that support the well-being of another.
 It is a sacrificial act of love and faithfulness to someone we deeply care about.
-For one to be loyal, they have to put the other’s needs and interests first.
+For one to be loyal, they have to put the other’s needs and interests ahead of their own.

 15 And she said, “Look, your sister-in-law has gone back to her people and to her gods; return after your sister-in-law.”
 16 But Ruth said: “Entreat me not to leave you, or to turn back from following after you.
 For wherever you go, I will go; and wherever you lodge, I will lodge.
 Your people shall be my people, and your God, my God.
 17 Where you die, I will die, and there I will be buried.
 The Lord do so to me, and more also, If anything but death parts you and me (Ruth 1).”